frankbraun/frankbraun.github.io/invariants/index.md

 - If you cannot transact in private, how can you really be free?

-Let's assume for the sake of this discussion that our hypothetical "freedom customer" want's to communicate and transact in private.
+Let's assume for the sake of this discussion that our hypothetical "freedom customer" wants to communicate and transact in private.

 Or, more generally, let's assume that *free people want privacy*.